Key Points

 An abundance of waste in an organization will create a frustrating environment for the people doing the work.
 It can also create an unsafe place to work.

-Because waste has the tendency to affect your product or service, it could also affect your customer.
+Because waste tends to affect your product or service, it could also affect your customer.
 Nothing will lose you a customer faster than a poor product or service.
 Eliminate the waste, and you will likely be able to satisfy your customer to a higher degree.

-The 7 wastes of lean are descriptive in nature and not necessarily an actionable activity.
-But, some organizations have used the 7 wastes of lean as a template to audit their organizational processes to provide a framework for improvement.
+The 7 wastes of lean are descriptive and not necessarily an actionable activity.
+However, some organizations have used the 7 wastes of lean as a template to audit their organizational processes to provide a framework for improvement.

 As an example, a laboratory at a pharmaceutical manufacturer used TIMWOOD as a template to evaluate its internal processes.
 The laboratory department head was charged with observing her operations and evaluating the department tasks against the framework of TIMWOOD.